yeoman/yeoman.io/app/generators.md

 When developing a generator, having the option to "do this else that" based on the response of the user creates a whole new world of possibilities.
 You can conditionally fetch dependencies, create files, tests, configuration files for various tools (EditorConfig, git, JSHint), and anything else you dream up.

-Working with the terminal, worrying about spawning concurrent processes, creating race conditions, and other concerns you may have about the Node enviroment have been taken care of.
+Working with the terminal, worrying about spawning concurrent processes, creating race conditions, and other concerns you may have about the Node environment have been taken care of.
 Even for the unfamiliar, it's super easy to get started writing your own generator.

 So, let's do that.